aporeto-inc/trireme-lib/README.md

 # Prerequisites

-* Trireme requires bridged-based networking solutions for which we can redirect traffic to IPTables (Flannel, default docker networks, ...).
-We are working on a generic solution that allows any traffic backed by any networking vendor to always be redirected from the namespace to IPTables.
-* Trireme requires IPTables with access to the `Raw` and `Mangle` modules.
+* Trireme requires IPTables with access to the `Mangle` module.
 * Trireme requires access to the Docker event API socket (`/var/run/docker.sock` by default)
 * Trireme requires privileged access.
+* Trireme requires to run in the Host PID namespace.

 # License